pellux-network/EDxDC/README.md

 If your journal file location is different than the default or you wish to disable any pages, check the [Configuration](link) page on the [Wiki](https://github.com/pellux-network/EDxDC/wiki) for more details.

+> [!TIP]
-> **INFO:** _It is recommended to run a tool that uploads data to the Elite Dangerous Data Network, such as [ED Market Connector](https://github.com/Marginal/EDMarketConnector).
+> _It is recommended to run a tool that uploads data to the Elite Dangerous Data Network, such as [ED Market Connector](https://github.com/Marginal/EDMarketConnector).
 Doing this will ensure that any new discoveries can be shown on the display._

 ## [Wiki](https://github.com/pellux-network/EDxDC/wiki)